 If, for any reason, you have not received your tax bill, it is still the taxpayers’ responsibility to pay the tax per state statute.
 If you have not received a bill in a timely manner please contact the following:

-Real estate tax bills of less than $200 were due in one installment due July 1, 2020.
-Real estate tax bills over $200 were due and payable in two equal installments on July 1, 2020 and January 1, 2021.
-Taxes for the second installment received/postmarked by February 1, 2021 will be considered timely.
-Payments received/postmarked after February 2, 2021 will be subject to interest of 1.5% per month or 18% annually from the due date in accordance with Connecticut General Statutes.
-Initial interest starting February 2 is 3% of outstanding taxes with minimum of $2.00 per tax account.
+Real estate tax bills of less than $200 were due in one installment due July 1, 2021.
+Real estate tax bills over $200 were due and payable in two equal installments on July 1, 2021 and January 1, 2022.
+Taxes for the first installment received/postmarked or paid online at www.amstonlake.org by July 1, 2021 will be considered timely.
+Payments received/postmarked after August 2, 2021 will be subject to interest of 1.5% per month or 18% annually from the due date in accordance with Connecticut General Statutes.
+Initial interest starting August 2 will be 3% of the outstanding tax bill dating back to July 1 with minimum of $2.00 per tax account.
 State statutes dictate that failure to receive a bill does not invalidate the tax.

 Online credit card payments may be made at www.amstonlake.org.